 I was one of the lead authors in the two year UNISDR/ IPCC SREX project that aimed to bring together leaders and practitioners in the DRR and Climate Change communities to hammer out a common cause, vocabulary and culture.
 Allan clearly emerged as the key figure in our DRR community, since with great clarity, warmth, courage and insights he inspired us all to develop our task, one of immense importance for the future of both Disaster Risk Reduction and Adaptation to Climate Change and for a sustainable future for our planet.

-Allan has rich credentials for this award
+Allan has rich credentials for this award:

-energyenthusiasm, insight, arguments, focus, humour, friendliness and a willingness to talk to all from consummate professionals undergraduates to the person ‘in the street’;
+energy, enthusiasm, insight, arguments, focus, humour, friendliness and a willingness to talk to all from consummate professionals, undergraduates to the person ‘in the street’;

 linguistic skills enabling him to write in simple but profound ways in both English and Spanish.
 Thus, he speaks with persuasion on critical issues to diverse audiences from governments to academia, NGO communities and local communities;